-If you are in rent/mortgage arrears or unable to pay your rent/mortgage, you should contact us.
-(You should also contact your mortgage lender to explain your situation and try to reach an agreement.)
+If you are unable to pay your rent or mortgage or are in arrears, you should contact your landlord or mortgage lender to explain your situation and try to reach an agreement.

 Your rent/mortgage payment should take priority over other debts as non payment could result in you losing your home and becoming homeless.
 You should therefore get immediate advice.